Managing the link between corruption and human rights

 Most countries have distinct legislation around both corruption and human rights.
 In France, companies of a certain size are required to implement specific compliance programmes to meet the obligations of the country’s human rights and anti-corruption laws.
 As such, there can be a tendency for the two programmes to be run in independent silos within organisations.

-In the latest issue of the french magazine Compliances, Chloé Blais, Caroline Le Metre and Lucie Bonpain from GoodCorporation’s Paris office argue for a more coordinated approach to preventing corruption and respecting human rights.
+In the latest issue of the french magazine Compliances, Chloé Blais, Caroline Le Mestre and Lucie Bonpain from GoodCorporation’s Paris office argue for a more coordinated approach to preventing corruption and respecting human rights.

 Roles and responsibilities